-- BT's fibre broadband Infinity products are fantastic for online gaming, offering speeds of up to 76Mbps in most parts of the UK and low latency rates to ensure minimum lag between the moment you press your controlpad and the moment the command is registered.
-If you're lucky to be in area covered by BT's pure-fibre network, you can sign up for 330Mbps broadband and really supercharge your gaming.
+- BT's fibre broadband products are fantastic for online gaming, offering average speeds of 50Mbps or 67Mbps in most parts of the UK and low latency rates to ensure minimum lag between the moment you press your control pad and the moment the command is registered.
+If you're lucky enough to be in area covered by BT's pure-fibre network, you can sign up for much faster broadband and really supercharge your gaming.

-- Virgin Media's super fast fibre optic broadband packages minimise 'ping' to provide customers with the smoothest gaming experience possible.
-The top of the range Virgin Media broadband product offers 152Mbps.
+- Virgin Media's super-fast fibre-optic broadband packages minimise 'ping' to provide customers with the smoothest gaming experience possible.
+The top of the range Virgin Media broadband product offers average speeds of 362Mbps.

-- TalkTalk's cable broadband offers comparable speeds in line with BT Infinity.
+- TalkTalk's cable broadband offers comparable speeds in line with BT.

-- PS4, PSP, PS3, Wii or Nintendo 3DS - Pretty simple to connect too and these three have wireless capability — just make sure your wireless router is compatible.
+- PS4, PSP, PS3, Wii U or Nintendo 3DS: Simple to connect since these consoles have wireless capability — just make sure your wireless router is compatible.

-- Some internet games require subscription payments even after you have bought the game.
-Mostly these are MMORPGs (Massively Multiplayer Online Role Playing Games) such as the hugely popular World of Warcraft.
-This is because when you play these games you involve yourself in a community that needs maintenance, the cost of which is covered by your subs.
+Note: Some internet games require subscription payments even after you have bought the game.
+Mostly these are MMORPGs (Massive Multiplayer Online Role Playing Games) such as the hugely popular World of Warcraft.
+These types of games have communities that need maintenance, the cost of which is covered by subscriptions.

-However, if you just want to race someone on the other side of the world on Mario Kart DS, then your DS will connect immediately through a wireless network straight out of the box and there's no need to pay a penny.
+However, if you just want to race someone on the other side of the world on Mario Kart DS, then your DS will connect immediately through a wireless network straight out of the box and there's no need to pay.